karlpokus/graceful-exit-nodejs/README.md

 1. stop accepting requests by closing the http listener
 2. wait for pending connections to finish until graceperiod is up

+We're gonna test this by running a parent process that forks a http server and 1+ http clients.
+The number of clients depending on the test case.
+Forking allows for easy orchestration and also passing arbitrary data between parent och child via ipc channels.

+So the parent will start a http server, and when the server is listening, the parent will start 1+ http clients that will call the server and finally the parent will signal the server to exit (by sending sigint or sigterm).
+At this point we expect some http calls to succeed and some to fail - depending on the latency of the request and graceperiod.

-note: All tests can be run with the opt `DEBUG=http-graceful-shutdown` for verbose output.
+note: all tests can be run with the opttional flag `DEBUG=http-graceful-shutdown` for verbose output.

-# test 1
+# tests

+case 1 - single client pending

+- graceperiod > request latency
 - parent starts server and client
 - client makes request to server
 - parent sigterms server